 Major Towers surfaced in 14th Army Headquarters asking for advice.
 He had been asked to go alone on foot to survey an airfield near Indaw about 130 miles behind the Japanese lines.
 This was probably to establish whether Wingate’s Chindits could be supplied from such an airfield.
 The instruction has the hallmark of Wingate about it i.e. rather ambitious!

 Major Towers could probably have avoided this mission but he did not and set off with some local porters.
 He was assisted across the Chindwin River which was more or less the front line and then he marched east over jungle covered mountain ranges towards Indaw.
-He was told to keep an eye out for a British SOE operative enigmatically called X and by chance he did bump into X. This X, an SOE operative, was rather surprised at the mission and offered to help.
+He was told to keep an eye out for a British SOE operative enigmatically called X and by chance he did bump into X. He was rather surprised at the mission and offered to help.

 X took him the 120 miles across jungle clad mountains to the airfield.
-The area of the airfield was thick with Japanese but he spent 3 days doing his reconnaissance.
-He might have used a much carried and little used Cone Penetrometer to see if the earth would support an aircraft.
-This kind of reconnaissance required him to poke about at some length on the Japanese occupied airfield.
+The area of the airfield was thick with Japanese but he spent 3 days doing his reconnaissance probably with the little used Cone Penetrometer to see if the earth would support an aircraft.
+This was no binoculars from a distance hill, kind of reconnaissance.
+He was required to poke about at some length on the Japanese occupied airfield.

-Two Burmese National Army soldiers, who were on the Japanese side, come close.
+Two Burmese National Army soldiers, who were on the Japanese side, passed close to his hiding place.
 He now had gangrene in his arm but he drew his pistol and instructed them to build a bamboo raft at gun point.
 When the raft was completed he chased them away, mounted the raft and with one armed paddled nearly across to the other side.
 As he got close to other side the raft sank and he only just staggered ashore on the home side.

 He was barely alive but was found by a friendly patrol and eventually evacuated back to hospital in Imphal with his report.